dstroy0/InputHandler/README.md

 The input process will continue to function even if you do not define an output buffer.

-Target function will not execute if the command string does not match, or any arguments are type-invalid.
+Target function will not execute if the command string does not match, any arguments are type-invalid, or an unexpected amount of arguments are received.

 # Supported Platforms